A Day Trip to Toledo

 Entry Fee: €5

-The Alcazar of Toledo is the built on the highest spot in the town and it is visible from most points.
+The Alcazar of Toledo is built on the highest spot in the town and it is visible from most points.
 The majestic building is a solid square-ish block with a museum inside which you can see.
 I was more interested in the viewpoint across which overlooked the Infantry academy (which has quite a palatial facade itself) across the Tagus river.
 The sun was getting higher up still and it was time to get some lunch for me.

 I headed to Plaza Mayor and ate at La Mona Bar which was a chilled out place with amazing food, I ordered an oxtail burger with sweet reminders of Cordoba for me.